Back to Home School Goals Worksheet for Tweens & Teens

 Homeschool Goals

 With this page, they’ll have the opportunity to think outside of their core classes and focus on the extras.
-You’ll gain some insight into their goals and interests and a simple way to start a deeper conversation about school.
+It’s a simple way to start a deeper conversation about school.

-The beginning of the year is the perfect time to work on important life skills like planning and goal setting and this tool will make it easy for you.
+The beginning of the year is the perfect time to work on important life skills like planning and goal setting.
+This tool will make it easy for you.

 Back to School Goals Worksheet

-Middle school is when you should start incorporating your tweens’ hobbies and passions into their schooling.
+Middle school is the perfect time to begin incorporating your tweens’ hobbies and passions into their schooling.

-This FREE worksheet includes six different topics that will help your tween narrow their focus and easily answer the question, “what do you want to do this year?.”
-They include:
+This FREE worksheet includes six different topics that will help your tween easily answer the question, “what do you want to do this year?”.

 What if your kids aren’t interested in a topic that’s listed?
 Skip it.
 Just use what works for your family.
 And if you’d rather come up with your own topics, there’s a blank page for you to write your own.

-After your older kids fill out the page, take some time together and make a plan for how you’ll incorporate the things they’re interested in doing into your homeschool.
+After your older kids finish, take some time together and make a plan for how you’ll incorporate the things they’ve listed into your homeschool.

-Here are a few tips for helping your tweens and teens fill out the different sections of the worksheet.
+Then, move on to the printable.
+Here are a few tips for helping your tweens and teens fill out the different sections of this back to school goals worksheet.

 3 Books I Want to Read